 Early History of the Greenly family

 This web page shows only a small excerpt of our Greenly research.
 Another 302 words (22 lines of text) covering the years 1574, 1689, 1296, 1306, 1868, 1327, 1361, 1386, 1422, 1424, 1426, 1439, 1452, 1503, 1729, 1820, 1696, 1354 and 1421 are included under the topic Early Greenly History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Greenlees, Greenleaf, Greenleas, Greenles and others.

 Early Notables of the Greenly family (pre 1700)

-Greenly Settlers in United States in the 17th Century
+Greenly Settlers in West Indies in the 17th Century